 CERCLA (Comprehensive Environmental Response, Compensation and Liability Act) - Pronounced "sir-klah" and commonly known as Superfund, this law was enacted by Congress on December 11, 1980.
 It created a tax on the chemical and petroleum industries and provided broad federal authority to respond directly to releases or threatened releases of hazardous substances that may endanger public health or the environment.
-CERCLA established prohibitions and requirements concerning closed and abandoned hazardous waste sites; provided for liability of persons responsible for releases of hazardous waste at these sites; and established a trust fund to provide for cleanup when no responsible party could be identified

-The law authorizes two kinds of response actions: short-term removals, where actions may be taken to address releases or threatened releases requiring prompt response, and long-term remedial response actions that permanently and significantly reduce the dangers associated with releases or threats of releases of hazardous substances that are serious, but not immediately life threatening.
+CERCLA established prohibitions and requirements concerning closed and abandoned hazardous waste sites; provided for liability of persons responsible for releases of hazardous waste at these sites; and established a trust fund to provide for cleanup when no responsible party could be identified duce the dangers associated with releases or threats of releases of hazardous substances that are serious, but not immediately life threatening.
 These actions can be conducted only at sites listed on EPA's National Priorities List (NPL).
 CERCLA was amended by the Superfund Amendments and Reauthorization Act (SARA) on October 17, 1986, accessed 03-7-05)